turingschool/mod-0-curriculum/session5/index.md

 ## Housekeeping and Goals

 ### Wins

 - Great work asking questions in the public channel!
 - Answering questions in the public channel is the best way to solidify your learning and practice communicating technically

 ### Follow-Ups

-- Make sure that you're working on your capstone
+- Make sure that you continue to on your capstone.
+If you finish it, submit it and keep working on the extensions
-  - try to get as far as you can
-  - you'll be much better prepared on day 1 of mod 1 if coding becomes a daily habit
-  - have you been practicing your keyboard shortcuts?

-- We will add answers to the section from last session that asks you to tell us what's wrong with 'x'.
-That's a great suggestion.
-- Reload this page
+### Today's Goals

+(See above)

 ## Intros, Review, and Icebreaker